Analysis of contagion maps on a class of networks that are spatially embedded in a torus: Bifurcation analysis

 \section{Bifurcation analysis}

-We conduct a bifurcation analysis for the spreading behavior of the WTM contagion (see Section~\ref{contagion} for its definition), which we initialize with cluster seeding on the family of Kleinberg-like small-world networks that we described in Section~\ref{our_net}.
+We conduct a bifurcation analysis of the spreading behavior of the WTM contagion (see section~\ref{contagion} for its definition), which we initialize with cluster seeding on the family of Kleinberg-like small-world networks that we described in section~\ref{our_net}.
 The results of this bifurcation analysis give a guideline for interpreting our prior numerical computations.
-We want to determine analytically which combinations of network parameter values $d^{\rm{G}}$, and $d^{\rm{NG}}$ (see Section~\ref{our_net}) and threshold parameter value $T$ (see Section~\ref{contagion}) allow the contagion to spread by WFP and which allow it to spread by ANC.
+We want to determine analytically which combinations of network parameter values, $d^{\rm{G}}$ and $d^{\rm{NG}}$ (see section~\ref{our_net}), and threshold parameter value $T$ (see section~\ref{contagion}) allow the contagion to spread by WFP and which allow it to spread by ANC.
 That is, we want to identify regions in parameter space for which the spreading dynamics follow specific regimes that are characterized by the presence and absence of WFP and ANC.
 We are especially interested in the region of parameter space for which there is WFP but no ANC, as this region should comprise the parameter combinations for which the contagion map exhibits structural features of a torus.

-We consider $N=2500$ exclusively, as --- at least locally and sufficiently early in the contagion process --- the total size of the network should not affect the contagion behavior.
+We consider $N=2500$ exclusively, as --- at least locally and sufficiently early in the contagion process --- the total size of a network should not affect contagion behavior.
 At later stages, a contagion that saturates a network will speed up earlier for smaller networks, as the active region of the network is now proportionately larger with respect to the total network size.
-Additionally, we restrict our analysis to the case where $\gamma=0$ (i.e., we place non-geometric edges uniformly at random).
+Additionally, we restrict our analysis to the case $\gamma=0$ (i.e., when we place nongeometric edges uniformly at random).